recepcavusoglu/Python_Steganography/README.md

 stega_audio.Write_Audio("Hello There Audio File!") print(stega_audio.Read_Audio("Steganography.wav"))
 ```
-**Note**: Supported file types are jpg, bmp for images and wav for audio.
+**Note**: Supported file types are jpg, png, bmp for images and wav for audio.

 ## What is Steganography?